WPS/egon.io/README.md

 ### Fetch dependencies:

-Run `npm install` or `yarn install` to install the dependencies locally.
+Run `yarn` to install the dependencies locally.
+If yarn is not installed, use `npm install -g yarn` to install it globally.

-We recommend using yarn, since the npm install can take up to 15 minutes, whereas yarn only takes about 2 minutes.
+We recommend using yarn, since the npm install can take up to 15 minutes, whereas yarn only takes about 2 minutes and for some reason the tests won't run using npm.

 ### Development server